altipla-consulting/hermes/README.md

 # hermes

-Vue router that improves the lifecycle callbacks
+Vue router that improves the lifecycle callbacks.